Jump to Content

 How do your data center energy needs impact your carbon footprint?

 Scaling AI and using it to accelerate climate action are just as crucial as addressing the environmental impact associated with it.
 To help minimize our environmental footprint, we’ve built world-leading efficient infrastructure for the AI era and use tested practices to reduce the carbon footprint of workloads.
-AI has the potential to help mitigate 5–10% global greenhouse gas emissions by 2030.

 Why do data centers use water?